Using the Adobe Extension

 _images/SB6_Adobe_Metadata.png

-The volumes must be mounted to import files.
+Please note the volumes must be mounted to import files.